Why Study Here?

 Our students enjoy lively discussions and active involvement facilitated by small classes.
 Researchers have found that smaller classes enhance learning effectiveness.
 In a small class, students get to know the teacher and their peers on a personal level, which increases the level of comfort in sharing and participating.
 Although the early core classes tend to be a bit larger, the average class size drops to about a dozen students for concentration classes at the junior/senior level.

 Our degrees cover most of the top 10 in-demand business specialties (per a NACE survey).
-With seven degrees, five concentrations, an associate degree, and four minors, the School of Business has a program that should fit practically every business interest.
+With six degrees, five concentrations, an associate degree, four minors, and three certificates, the School of Business has a program that should fit practically every business interest.
 In addition, certificates in business analytics, bookkeeping, and social media marketing are offered.

 Spend a weekend in a cabin resort at our beautiful campus along the Puget Sound north of Seattle.
 Learn from experienced Christian entrepreneurs about faith and values in the workplace.
 Bond with your classmates, as you worship and fellowship together enjoying the sunset on the beach around a campfire.